The next chapter in private cross-chain asset swaps

 Additionally, Blockswap does not use any ‘wrapped’ or ‘synthetic’ tokens, or complex multi-step processes involving specialised wallets.
-Unlike other projects, we don’t believe that ‘chain-agnostic’ approaches are a viable way to solve the cross-chain swapping problem; instead, Blockswap considers all of the features and limitations of each integrated chain, as they are integrated.
+‘Chain-agnostic’ approaches are not believed to be a viable way to solve the cross-chain swapping problem; instead, Blockswap considers all of the features and limitations of each integrated chain, as they are integrated.
 There are already solutions written up for most major blockchain types.

 This is a very competitive space — how will Blockswap succeed?

 Any team designing a cross-chain swapping tool where nodes have wallet custody will need an understanding of how to design, maintain, upgrade, and architect node incentives, software, and consensus rules, and the Loki team has the experience and expertise in each of these areas necessary to support the development of Blockswap.

 Where’s the whitepaper, or a more in-depth explanation of the technology?